How Does the Car Accident Settlement Process Work?

 Car Accident Court Trial

-If a car insurance company fails to provide benefits that are adequate for your losses, your personal injury attorney may need to take your car accident claim to trial in Phoenix.
+If a car insurance company fails to provide benefits that are adequate for your losses, your Phoenix personal injury attorney may need to take your car accident claim to trial.
 A personal injury trial typically involves evidence and witness testimony presented before a judge and jury.

 The jury will listen to all of the evidence and determine whether the defendant is at fault for causing the car accident.
 If so, the jury may award you a judgment it deems fair for the extent of your losses.
-For assistance with the entire car accident settlement process, contact an attorney as soon as possible after your crash.
+For assistance with the entire car accident settlement process, contact Gallagher & Kennedy as soon as possible after your crash.